kutlay/kutlay.github.io/_posts/2025-02-09-solving-mip-mps-file-format.md

 ### Rows

-Rows section defines the names and the types of each constraint.
+The "Rows" section defines the names and the types of each constraint.
 The names are arbitrary user defined names.
 Types can be E for equality, L for less than or equal to (<=), and G for greater than or equal to (>=).

 ### Columns

-Columns section defines where each column (or variable) is put to which rows (constraints).
+The "Columns" section defines where each column (or variable) is put to which rows (constraints).
 This is generally the largest part of the MPS file since it needs to have an input for all the column to row assignments.
 Any unmentioned assignment is assumed to have a coefficient of zero in the row.

 In addition, any variable that is an integer needs to be within the INTORG and INTEND markers.
 Every other variable is assumed to be non integer.

 ### RHS

-Right Hand Side (RHS) section defines the right hand side of the constraints.
+The "Right Hand Side (RHS)" section defines the right hand side of the constraints.
 For example, if the model expresses a constraint like `XONE <= 4`, the right hand side would be 4.

 ### Bounds

-Bounds section defines the limits of each variable.
+The "Bounds" section defines the limits of each variable.
 By default, all columns are assumed to be positive (or have a bound 0 <= x <= infinity).
 For all other variable level constraints, a bound can be expressed in many types (such as LO for lower bound or UP for upper bound).

 ## Output of the MPS reader